-A. End of Year Financial Report through December 31, 2023 - Gail Jablonski, Business Manager areas where revenues were exceeded were interest, building permits, meals and rental tax, and also received additional highway state aid block grants.
+A. End of Year Financial Report through December 31, 2023 - Gail Jablonski, Business Manager also received additional highway state aid block grants.

 Ms. Jablonski said at the end of 2023, the Town is looking good financially.
 It has over revenues and under expenditures and should be able to bring money into the fund balance again.
 Some